 The slow release of petroleum from asphalt dumped on the site years ago is the nasty gift that keeps on giving.
 While preparing beds, the crew took the time to remove as much of the tar that they could find.

 On Saturday, October 2, 2021 Board Members from the EWPA worked in the early morning sun to remove invasive growth from the cove.
 This removal, done once per year, allows the naturally occurring growth room to thrive.
 The removal included a surprising number of young “pear” trees, that, according to understanding, are a variety that never actually produce pears!!

-EWPA is supporting this local project.
-Donating on this page supports this art project.
+EWPA has hosted this local historic and art project.
+Donating on this page supports continued maintenance of the site.
 If you would like to donate to support the work of EWPA please visit http://stillhousecove.org/donate/

 The sculpture and historic marker at the corner of Narragansett Boulevard and Sefton Drive stand at the precise terminus of the former ‘Eddy Street – Edgewood’ streetcar line.
 The site commemorates the 1890s trolley routes that transformed Edgewood from farmland and recreation area into the neighborhood we know today.

 After Filmmaker David A. Goldenberg witnessed the removal of the rails from the Boulevard in 2017, he retrieved some pieces and asked sculptor David Karoff to weld them into a monument.
 Then, using a myriad of archival sources, Goldenberg produced a documentary film: End of the Line: The Tracks That Shaped Our RI Streetcar Suburb.
 In the documentary, local voice-over artists recreated period descriptions of the routes that traversed our neighborhood, as well as accident reports, realty advertisements, and transport procedures.
 A link to the film is provided below.